snowiow/snowiow.github.io/content/posts/ecs-cd-with-codepipeline-in-terraform.md

   - terraform
   - aws
 date: 2019-05-21
+description: Last week I came along a problem regarding the deployment of an ECS Service.
+I wanted to use the newly announced Blue/Green-Deployment powered by CodeDeploy, because for the time being I only needed one Fargate instance to run.
+The classic ECS Deployment destroyed one instance and started a new one in it's place.
+With one instance this would mean, we would have some downtime during the start of the new container.
 ---

 Last week I came along a problem regarding the deployment of an ECS Service.